colayn/quotes-scraper-part1/README.md

-# Quotes Scraper – Technical Screening Task
+# Quotes Scraper Part 1

 ## 📌 Overview
 This project is a Python-based web scraper that extracts quotes from: